 What does this mean?

-- Make a list of your current equipment and assistive technology.
+- Make a list of all your current equipment and assistive technology.

 - Make a list of the equipment you need but don’t have.

-- Calculate how much it will cost to maintain and service this equipment.
+- Write down how much it costs to maintain and service this equipment.

-- Ask your current therapist to write a letter of support to go with your request for funding for equipment.
+- Talk to your current therapist and ask them to write a letter to support your request for funding for equipment.

-- TAD will provide you with a quote and supporting letter to attach to your request to the NDIS for funding your Freedom Wheels bike.
+- TAD will provide you with a quote and supporting letter to send to the NDIS when requesting funding for Freedom Wheels.

 Call us on 1300 663 243 to discuss your options.

 “I have funding in my NDIS plan!
 Now what?”

 Have a trial with our Occupational Therapist who will prescribe custom supports for you/your child.